What determines the Silver Eagle price?

 The US Mint is responsible for the minting and manufacturing of American Silver Eagle coins.
 There is a cost to to manufacture and distribute Silver Eagles.

-To recover the manufacturing and distribution costs the US Mint charges wholesale distributors, referred to as “Authorized Purchasers”, a $2.00 premium on every newly minted Silver Eagle.
+To recover the manufacturing and distribution costs the US Mint charges wholesale distributors, referred to as “Authorized Purchasers”, a $3.50 premium on every newly minted Silver Eagle.
 The added premium by the Mint is passed along by the dealers to the end buyer or investor as part of the cost.

 How much over spot should i pay for silver eagles?

-Current year Silver Eagles will typically carry the highest premium from online dealers and local coin shops.
-This is because of the premium that the US Mint charges to Authorized Purchasers (Wholesale Distributors).
+American Silver Eagle coins always carry a premium over spot price.
+Current year coins will typically have the highest premium because the US Mint charges Authorized Purchasers (Wholesale Distributors) a premium that covers the sourcing, manufacturing, distribution and marketing.
 The premium charged by the US Mint ultimately gets passed along to the investors and silver stackers.

-Older American Silver Eagle coins that are in uncirculated condition often carry a premium as they are often considered semi-numismatic because they are dated.
+Older American Silver Eagle coins that are in uncirculated condition often carry a premium as they are considered semi-numismatic because they are dated.
 However, aside from specific years where the mintage of Silver Eagle coins was limited such as 1996, back-dated coins have little to no numismatic value.
-They are simply date silver bullion coins.
+They are simply silver bullion coins.

 Silver Eagles that are in circulated, tarnished or cull condition will have the lowest premiums.
 These coins may show some signs of wear and tear from handling such as scratches, dings or surface marks.
 They may also show signs of tarnish from being exposed to air, have smudges or may have been painted with enamel or acrylic paint.
 Even Cull Condition or tarnished Silver Eagles will maintain their value relative to spot price, often carry a premium above spot price on the secondary market.